 The International Baccalaureate (IB) announced its May 2018 Diploma Programme (DP) results on 5 July.
 165,752 IB Diploma students across the globe received their results including 18 graduating students at GEMS World Academy (Singapore) in the Class of 2018.

-GEMS (Singapore)’s IBDP results show that our students have done extremely well, with an average score of 31.33 points, above the May 2018 global average of 29.78.
+GEMS (Singapore)’s IBDP results show that our students have done extremely well, with an average score above the May 2018 global average.

 The success of our students has resulted in the majority being offered places at leading universities around the world.
 Our graduates will take up study in courses at some of the UK's, US and Canadian top universities, as well as specialist career-focused programmes in Europe like Ecole Hotelier Lausanne, Les Roches and the world-famous Savannah College of Arts and Design.